gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/event-tracking.rst

         override fun onToTheBankButtonClicked(paymentProviderName: String) {
             // Log or track the used payment provider name.
-            // No action required, the payment process is handled by the Gini Health SDK.
+            // No action required, the payment process is handled by the Gini Merchant SDK.
         }
     }